mikesturm/YFL-site/_posts/2016-01-09-Oblique-week-1.md

 subtitle: Change Nothing, and Continue With Immaculate Consistency
 tags: blog, oblique strategies, creativity
 published: true
+comments: true
 ---

 *This is part of a series, running through 2016, in which your faithful fool randomly selects one of Eno and Schmidt's "Oblique Strategies" and analyzes and interprets them.
-For background on the series and the strategies, please read this [this]({% post_url 2016-01-01-Oblique-resolution %}).*
+For background on the series and the strategies, please read [the series introduction]({% post_url 2016-01-01-Oblique-resolution %}).*

 ----------------